yanli1215/tp/docs/UserGuide.md

 To:
 Subject:
 Content:
-You can send to multiple recipents by appending emails with ";" e.g: Alice@gmail.com;Bob@gmail.com
+You can send to multiple recipents by appending email address with ";" e.g: Alice@gmail.com;Bob@gmail.com
+You should end content by typing "/end" in a newline
 ____________________________________________________________
 test@gmail.com
 testSubject